NasenGolem7442/javaUtils/README.md

    Get-ChildItem -Directory
    ```
    Now you should see a list of all avaiable versions.
-* if you use Linux then you know what you're doing.
-If you use macOS go f*** yourself.
+* if you use Linux then you should know how to do that.
+If you use macOS, go f*** yourself.
 ## Usage
 Add the following dependency to your project's `pom.xml`:
 ```xml